Invasive Species

 With our partners at NOAA GLERL, CIGLR is committed to developing information products, predictive models, and strategies to combat and manage invasive species in the Great Lakes region.
 Our activities in this area include:

-1. Great Lakes Aquatic Nonindigenous Species Information System (GLANSIS)
+4. Great Lakes Aquatic Nonindigenous Species Information System (GLANSIS)

 Stay up-to-date on the most recent news and scientific media generated from our Invasive Species research here:

-Products
+Products & Resources

-- Asian Carp Assessment
+- Invasive Carp Assessment (website)

-- GLANSIS Poster
+- GLANSIS (poster)

-- GLANSIS Watchlist Poster
+- GLANSIS Watchlist (poster)

 - How Would and Asian Carp Invasion Affect Fish in Lake Erie?
 (Infographic)